evapeters2/Retirement-Simulator/README.md

 - Model taxes and Social Security income
 - Include historical return simulations
 - Add sensitivity analysis and additional charts
+- Add ability to contribute at different times throughout each year

+This project was intentionally designed to be modular, making it straightforward to incorporate additional retirement planning assumptions and investment models as it evolves.

 ## Author